 The Top Countries Exporting to the U.S.

-The primary exports to the U.S. from south of the border are manufactured or assembled goods, such as automobiles, computers and machinery.
+Mexico comes in at second place, with 14.4% of U.S. total imports for $301.3 billion dollars year-to-date October 2019.
+Mexico's primary exports to the U.S. from south of the border are manufactured or assembled goods, such as automobiles, computers and machinery, mineral fuels, and optical and medical instruments.
+The U.S. imports a significant amount of agricultural produces from Mexico too, such as fresh vegetables, fruits, wine and beer, and snack foods.
 Lower wages and the closeness of manufacturing facilities make Mexico an attractive exporter for U.S. companies.

-Like Japan and Canada, Germany’s biggest export to the U.S. is passenger vehicles, followed by machinery and pharmaceuticals.
-There's been $94 billion in imports.
+Of the countries in the European Union, Germany is the top exporter to the U.S. Like Japan and Canada, Germany’s biggest export to the U.S. is passenger vehicles, followed by machinery and pharmaceuticals.
+There's been $106.8 billion in imports int 2019 through October.

-The United Kingdom's industries have exported $44 billion in goods so far this year.
+The United Kingdom's industries have exported $52.5 billion in goods so far this year.
 The primary exports remain vehicles and machinery.

-Exports totaling $43 billion have been shipped into the U.S. from Ireland so far this year.
+Exports totaling $43 billion have been shipped into the U.S. from Ireland through October 2019.
 Ireland is a major exporter of pharmaceuticals and organic chemicals.

 The Economic Climate

-The export business is expected to continue to grow significantly, producing profits in the billions and benefiting those countries' economies, as the U.S. continues to outsource work and bring in more products from overseas.
+The export business for these countries is expected to continue to grow significantly, producing profits in the billions and benefiting those countries' economies, as the U.S. continues to outsource work and bring in more products from overseas.
 Of course, changing political climates can affect growth, and primarily trade agreements.
 Changes can occur with each presidential administration.